 Esquimalt First Nation

-Rob Thomas was first elected as Councillor for Esquimalt Nation in 2013.
-In his role, Thomas is focused on the financial independence, economic development, and self-governance of Esquimalt Nation. ...
+Rob Thomas was elected as Chief Councillor for Esquimalt Nation in October, 2019.
+In his role, Chief Thomas is focused on the financial independence, economic development, and self-governance of Esquimalt Nation. ...

 He currently sits on the Nation’s Housing, Human Resources, and Emergency Response committees.